 Internal research: Cookies and the other information we automatically track are used to help us better understand how our audience uses our website as well as for internal research on users' demographics and interests.
 Each browser accessing our website is given a unique cookie which is then used to determine usage patterns, and to help in targeting content and ads based on user interests.

-To contact you: We may email you our newsletters or other information about our various products and services or other products and services or other products and services available through our price comparison and switching services that we feel may interest you.
+To contact you: We may email you our newsletters or other information about our various products and services or other products and services available through our price comparison and switching services that we feel may interest you.
 We will also email you if you have partially completed a form on our website.
 If you would rather not receive these communications, please adjust your email subscription via your account settings.
-If you do not have a Bonker.ie account there is also a link at the bottom of each newsletter or other communication which will allow you to unsubscribe yourself, or alternatively you can contact us and we will help you.
+If you do not have a bonkers.ie account there is also a link at the bottom of each newsletter or other communication which will allow you to unsubscribe yourself, or alternatively you can contact us and we will help you.

-Other Purposes: We may use your information to deal with your queries, to send you reminders and technical/administrative information, to perform our internal administrative, financial, legal and compliance functions and to comply with our legal obligations, resolve disputes and enforce our legal agreements.
+Other Purposes: We may use your information to process your queries, to send you reminders and technical/administrative information, to perform our internal administrative, financial, legal and compliance functions and to comply with our legal obligations, resolve disputes and enforce our legal agreements.

 We do not give, rent, lend or sell individual information to any third party for marketing purposes.

 We will not disclose any personally identifiable information about individual users, except as described below: